pyistanbul/dbpatterns/README.md

 Dbpatterns is a service that allows you to create, share, explore database models on the web.

+Notes:

-Note: The previous domain is not active anymore.
-Soon the project might be relaunched again under a different domain.
+    The previous domain is not active anymore.
+    Project might be relaunched under a different domain

 ### Installation